 - Preserved tomatoes often need to be peeled.
 Before making the paste, peeling is recommended.

-- Furthermore, kick-off by throwing your tomatoes into a skillet of boiling water for 2 minutes maximally.
-This will help tomatoes loosen their skins, so you can easily remove in the next step.
+- Furthermore, kick off by throwing your tomatoes into a skillet of boiling water for 2 minutes maximally.
+This will help tomatoes loosen their skins, so you can easily remove them in the next step.

-- To stop the cooking process, rinse the tomatoes in cool water, set them aside to cool and drain.
+- To stop the cooking process, rinse the tomatoes in cool water, and set them aside to cool, and drain.

 2. Time To Remove Skin, Stems, And Seeds

-- As soon as the tomatoes are cool down, remove their skins.
+- As soon as the tomatoes cool down, remove their skins.